IVF Funding: Guide to Costs, Fundraising, and Treatments

 Successful in vitro fertilizations fundraisers can serve as a model for your own.
 Take a look at how these families told their story, post updates, and more:

 After eight years of marriage and four years of trying for the baby they so badly yearned for, Courtney and Briger Harrison had exhausted their options—and their savings account.
 Seeing the emotional toll that this absence was taking on her best friend, Shianne Chambers stepped in with a plan.
 She created a GoFundMe fundraiser that explained their plight.
-Within 6 months, they raised enough funds to help them pay for their IVF costs, and were blessed to find out they were expecting not only one, but two bundles of joy.
+Within 6 months, they raised enough funds to help them pay for their IVF costs and went to a fertility clinic, and were blessed to find out they were expecting not only one, but two bundles of joy.

 Start fundraising for IVF today

 In vitro fertilization fundraising is a natural fit with GoFundMe’s crowdfunding platform and giving the community.
-Start your free fundraiser today.
+Start your fundraiser today.
+Payments may be accepted with credit cards and other payment methods